Frequently Asked Questions | National Humanities Center

 Fellows receive information about housing, transportation, and schools (if applicable) in the area.
 Fellows will make their own housing arrangements, and the NHC provides assistance and resources.

 My partner/spouse is also working on a scholarly project in the humanities.
-Can he or she join me at the Center during the fellowship year?
+Can they join me at the Center during the fellowship year?

 The NHC is, on occasion, able to provide study space, library support, and other services to spouses/partners of non-local Fellows as non-stipendiary Resident Associates, on a case-by-case basis.
 Fellows should make this request with the Center’s vice president for scholarly programs prior to the fellowship offer deadline.
 All Resident Associate positions are contingent upon approval by the NHC board of trustees.